BlueBrain/nexus/README.md

 It is to be noted that many other scientific fields (Astronomy, Agriculture, Bioinformatics, Pharmaceutical industry, ...) are in need of such a technology.
 Consequently, Blue Brain Nexus core technology is being developed to be **agnostic of the domain** it might be applied to.

+# Getting started
+Running locally
+The easiest way to run BlueBrain Nexus locally is to use docker-compose.

+*Prerequisites*
+In order to run Nexus on your local machine make sure that you have Docker and Docker Compose installed.
+Docker compose comes bundled together with docker which you can download from Docker website.

+*Running using docker-compose*
+Copy or download [docker-compose.yaml](https://bbp-nexus.epfl.ch/staging/docs/assets/running_locally/docker-compose.yaml) file.

+and then run docker-compose up in the folder where docker-compose.yaml file is located.

+If you’re running it for the first time it will take a few moments to download the required docker images.

+After all the containers have started you should be able to verify which version of Nexus KG and Nexus IAM are running by going to http://localhost:8080/ and http://localhost:8081/ respectively.

+Please visit [Nexus KG documentation](https://bbp-nexus.epfl.ch/staging/docs/) for more details.

 # Documentation

 The overall documentation of the platform is available [here](https://bbp-nexus.epfl.ch/staging/docs/).
 In the following section of this document, we will also point to specific components documentation.